johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 utilizing.
 This set can be found in `src/components/Elements.token.ts`.
 These tokens can be customized to meet the site's requirements and additional tokens can be added.
-This becomes the foundation that the site builder can build upon or extend to build a design system for the site, The starter kit provides provides a beginning set of tokens to start utilizing and they can be found in `src/components/Elements.token.ts`.
+This becomes the foundation that the site builder can build upon or extend to build a design system for the site.
+The starter kit provides a beginning set of tokens to start utilizing and they can be found in `src/components/Elements.token.ts`.
 These can be customized to meet the site's requirements and additional ones can be added.